auth0-blog/blazor-quiz-manager/README.md

-This repository contains a Blazor Server applications implementing a simple Quiz manager secured with [Auth0](https://auth0.com/).
+This repository contains a Blazor Server application implementing a simple Quiz manager secured with [Auth0](https://auth0.com/).

 The following article describes the implementation details: [What is Blazor?
-A Tutorial on Building Web Apps with Authentication](https://auth0.com/blog/what-is-blazor-tutorial-on-building-webapp-with-authentication/)
+A Tutorial on Building Web Apps with Authentication](https://auth0.com/blog/what-is-blazor-tutorial-on-building-webapp-with-authentication/).

 ## To run the applications: